 The DWR periodically has performed land use surveys of the South Central Coast of California, which includes the NMMA: in 1958, 1969, 1977, 1985, and 1996.
-A land use survey for only the NMMA was performed by the TG in 2007 based on 2007 aerial photography (see Section 3.1.8 Land Use).
+A land use survey for only the NMMA was performed by the TG in 2007 based on 2007 aerial photography (see Section 3.1.8 Land

+Use).
 The most recent survey occurred in 2013 by performing aerial imagery analysis, reviewing observations made by NMMA TG engineer representatives, and assessing San Luis Obispo County pesticide purchase reports.
-Based on these surveys, land use in the NMMA has changed dramatically over the past half-century (Table 7-2, Figure 7-3, Figure 7-4).
-Urban development has replaced native vegetation at an increasing rate, especially over the past 10 years, changing by 1 to 2 orders of magnitude.
-Total agriculture acreage, although not quite double, has remained comparatively unchanged, and is the same order of magnitude as in 1959 (see Section 3.1.8 Land Use).
+Based on these surveys, land use in the NMMA has changed dramatically over the past half-century (Table 7-2, Figure 7-3, and Figure 7-4).
+Urban development has replaced native vegetation over the past 20 years, changing by a factor of two.
+Total agriculture acreage has approximately doubled from 1959 (see Section 3.1.8 Land Use).